identity-com/cryptid/README.md

 * Create a Cryptid account from your existing Solana wallet
 * Access your funds across multiple devices using different keys
 * Rotate keys as needed
-* Allow other Cryptid accounts to transact on your behalf
+* Grant permissions to other Cryptid accounts to transact on your behalf
 * Perform standard Solana transactions
+* Through the "controller" feature, Cryptid accounts can be connected together.
+This allows
+  * fully on-chain and secure trust accounts
+  * individuals can control assets belonging to dependents
+  * corporate wallets - company executives can share control of a company wallet without sharing keys

 ### On Our Roadmap